 Is Fagradalsfjall still erupting today?

-Currently, Fagradalsfjall’s activity is ranked as “minor.”
-Still, the site is very impressive.
+Fagradalsfjall’s activity was ranked as “minor” but starting on the 3rd of August a new volcanic eruption began in the same area.
 You can find up-to-the-minute status updates for Fagradalsfajll’s volcanic activity, here.

 Iceland’s 10 Most Famous Volcanoes (and How to Visit Them During an Iceland Self-Drive Tour)

 Ready to see Iceland’s most famous volcanoes for yourself?
 Here are our 10 recommendations.
 Some are easy and quick to see during a road trip around Iceland (or a self-driving trip around certain regions of Iceland), while others require a little more leg work and possibly a guide, but all are worth a visit.

 If you recognize Eyjafjallajokull’s name, it's because this ice cap-covered glacier volcano was the very same volcano that disrupted air travel in 2010.
 Today, Eyjafjallajokull is no longer a worry to air travellers, but you can still see some of the remnants of its 2010 action in the Thorsmork Glacier Valley.

 There, you’ll see ash-covered ice caps and craters.
 Snowmobile tours are available, as are guided hikes (and this is one situation where you will want to schedule a guide for a hiking excursion, as hiking at Eyjafjallajokull can be dangerous) and super jeep tours.

 To visit Eyjafjallajokull, drive along the South Shore, driving east along Route 1 from Reykjavik.
 You’ll see the mountain range as soon as you pass Hellisheidi Heath.